parkinsons-toolkit/app-content/pages-content/managing-symptoms/swallowing.md

 - Very cold liquids can encourage swallowing – try drinking them first thing, before breakfast or with a meal

 _Tip: Swallowing Tip_
-_When swallowing food or drink, following the process below step by step can help:
+_When swallowing food or drink, following the process below step by step can help:_
-1. Take a small mouthful of food or drink
+_1. Take a small mouthful of food or drink
 2. Close your lips
 3. Chew well
 4. Take a deliberate swallow.
 Try to squeeze hard with all the muscles in your mouth and throat - this will push food down to your stomach and stop it getting stuck in your throat.